Dronehub/socatlord/README.md

 Later call `socatlord run` to terminate currently running socats and launch your own.
 This may terminate your SSH connection, if you're using a socat to proxy it though.

+You can also call `socatlord stop` to stop all socats.

 You can provide an optional argument of `-v` to see what commands are launched